 A data scientist spends time in meetings and responding to emails, as do most people in the corporate world.
 But the ability to communicate might be even more important for a data scientist.
-During those meetings and emails, you must be able to explain the science behind the data in a way a layman can understand, as well as being able to understand their problems as they see them, not as a data scientist sees them.
+During those meetings and emails, you must be able to explain the science behind the data in a way a layman can understand, as well as be able to understand their problems as they see them, not as a data scientist sees them.

-Keeping up With the Changes
+Keeping Up with the Changes

 Working with data and working with others will both make up a huge part of your day, should you decide to pursue a career as a data scientist.
 The rest of your day will be spent keeping up with the data science field.
-New information comes out daily as other data scientists figure out a way to solve a problem, and then share their new knowledge.
+New information comes out daily as other data scientists figure out a way to solve a problem and then share their new knowledge.
 A data scientist therefore usually spends part of the day reading industry-related blogs, newsletters and discussion boards.
 They might attend conferences or network online with other data scientists.
-And every once in a while, they might be the one to share new information.
+And every once in a while, they might be the ones to share new information.